lloydbayley/lloydbayley.github.io/_posts/2025-05-22-mac-customisations.md

 I've found that being able to just tap the touchpad instead of pressing to click, is very handy.
 If you didn't know about it, this is where to find it!

+In Settings, scroll down on the left-hand menu and select Trackpad and you will see the screen below.
+There, you can switch on Tap To Click

 ![Image]({{ site.baseurl }}/assets/images/MacCustom/Tap To Click.png)